LuiseBrandenburger/funding-manager/README.md

 - mui/x-data-grid for tables

 ## Motivation
-I created this project to practice my React and Redux skills, as well as SQL and getting more used to the Dataflow.
-A special challenge for me was figuring out the data flow and calculations with decimal numbers in JS.
+I created this project to practice my React and Redux skills, as well as SQL and getting more familiar with Dataflow.
+Particularly challenging for me was figuring out data flow and calculations with decimal numbers in JS.

 ## TODOS
 - change user profile